BramVan-Oosterhout/festivals-docker/festivals-database/README.md

-The festivals-database server provides storage for the data of the festivals supported by FestivalsApp.
+The festivals-database server provides storage for the data of the festivals supported by Festivals-App.
 The objects stored areL

 | Object | Main attributes |
 | --- | --- |